 I went berserk.
 I turned into what I like to call Ursula.
 He hadn’t followed our new hire protocol and was blaming it on me because I was traveling to grow our business.
 Within two weeks I had to fire my COO.

 Initially, I was so stressed about how I was going to keep the company afloat without the COO, but unfortunately, if you don’t follow the laws and company policy as it relates to bringing on new team members, you’re going to raise red flags and get yourself fired.

 I did manage to keep FITzee Foods going for another year, even without the help of a COO.
 The one lesson I did learn, is that I should have let the COO go MUCH sooner because his cancer did spread throughout the company and I had to go through and correct much of what he had done.

-Now, I can’t keep cancer from coming into your business, but I can help you understand why it’s important to remove it as soon as you can, in this blog post.
+Now, I can’t keep cancer or negative attitudes in your business from showing up, but I can help you understand why it’s important to remove it as soon as you can, in this blog post.

 Believe in Your Business’ Culture

 Like me, a guest on Success Unfiltered, Chris Cavallini, struggled with a cancerous employee within his team.
 Chris is the owner and founder of Nutrition Solutions, which is a similar business to what FITzee Foods was.